EncryptEx/firestation-alerts/README.md

 ## Installation

-The installation process will be described in the [PDF](##Research%20Project)
+The installation process will be described in the PDF of the [Research Project](##Research%20Project)

 ---

 ## Research Project

-Link to Research Paper is comming soon and will be available in few weeks (project not finished yet).
+Link to Research Paper can be found [here](https://jaumelopez.dev/projects.php)

 ---